The Star Betelgeuse

 In late 2019, it was reported that the brightness of Betelgeuse had decreased significantly and that it may be approaching supernova.
 More recently though, studies suggest that the star has stopped dimming and may actually be beginning to brighten.

-Red supergiants however are stars that are close to the end of their life and it is estimated by astronomers that Betelgeuse might end its life in a supernova explosion in the next ten to hundred thousand years.
+Red supergiants are stars that are close to the end of their life.
+It is estimated by astronomers that Betelgeuse might end its life in a supernova explosion in the next ten to hundred thousand years.
 When this happens, it will send its store of heavy elements into our galaxy.

 Is Betelgeuse Bigger than the Sun?